Halton Curve: Upgrade

 In January 2014, Merseytravel announced that it would fund research into the re-development of the Halton Curve, stating that there were benefits for Liverpool commuters and those using Liverpool John Lennon airport.
 The research project was to be done in conjunction with Merseytravel, Halton Borough Council, the Welsh Government and six county authorities in the north of Wales.
 Merseytravel recommended that the line should be referred to as the Mersey Dee Link to counter the perception that "the project benefits fall to Halton and Halton alone".

 In July 2014, The Chancellor of the Exchequer, George Osborne, announced £10.4m of funding to redevelop the line had been secured.
 The reopened route should improve connectivity between the Weaver Vale area and Liverpool John Lennon Airport as well as permitting through services between Liverpool and northern Wales via Liverpool South Parkway.
 In August 2014 Merseytravel presented the Liverpool City Region Long Term Rail Strategy to regional city leaders.
 The 30-year plan for the network included possible uses for the curve such as connections to the south of Wales.

 The Liverpool City Region Combined Authority approved the work in April 2016, using Government's Local Growth Fund (LGF) funding £10.4 million, adding an additional £5.67 million from the city's LGF.
 Engineering and signalling work started in July 2017 and was completed in May 2018.

 In 2017, while the upgrade work was being completed, locomotive maker Alstom proposed using the line to test its zero-emission hydrogen fuel cell trains after it opened a new technology facility at Halebank.

 Reopening

 In May 2019 services were reintroduced between Liverpool Lime Street and Chester via Runcorn with one train per hour every day.
-Transport for Wales Rail will also run two trains a day from Wrexham General to Liverpool Lime Street with one in the opposite direction.
+Three trains a day (two to Liverpool and one from Liverpool) are extended to Wrexham General.
 The service calls at all stations between Chester and Liverpool South Parkway, then runs express to Lime Street.
-Operator Transport for Wales plans to extend the service along the North Wales Coast line to Llandudno in 2022.
+Transport for Wales Rail plans to extend the service along the North Wales Coast line to Llandudno in 2026, subject to agreement from Network Rail.